 - Mastic asphalt

 Cutback Asphalt: is in a liquid state.
 Asphalt is dissolved in a volatile solvent to get this cutback asphalt.
-It is used for manufacturing bituminous paint, repairing roofs, etc.
+It is used for manufacturing bituminous paint and repairing roofs, among other applications.

-Asphalt Cement: is subjected to high-pressure air under high temperatures to get asphalt cement.
-Asphalt cement is plastic in nature and it is used for flooring, roofing, waterproofing material, etc.
+Asphalt cement is subjected to high-pressure air at high temperatures to produce asphalt cement.
+Asphalt cement is a plastic-like material used for flooring, roofing, and as a waterproofing material, among other applications.

 Difference between bitumen and asphalt